matiasfha/draft-articles/advanced-typescript.md

 }
 ```

-Exactly, the same, the only different is the type of the argument, in the first case you used `number[]` and now `string[]` .
+Precisely, the same.
+The only difference is the type of argument.
+In the first case, you used `number[]` and now `string[]` .

-How can you consolidate both function that in fact have the same logic?
+How can you consolidate both functions that, in fact, have the same logic?

-One option is to change the type of the argument to be `any[]` but, by doing this you will loose the typechecking powers that Typescript gives you, so, is not a good solution at all.
+One option is to change the type of the argument to be `any[]` but, by doing this, you will lose the type checking powers that Typescript gives you, so it is not a good solution.

 The other option is to use generics, here you'll define a "type variable" that will capture the type provided at the time of calling the function, like: